 Preparing geological reports.

-Collecting and processing data for a 50 hour aquifer pumping test with nine monitoring wells.
+Collecting and processing data for a 28 hour pumping test with fourteen monitoring wells.

-Deploying and processing data from various water data loggers.
+Deploying and processing data from state-of-the-art water level loggers.

-Conducting a slug test and analyzing the data.
+Conducting pneumatic and physical slug tests and analyzing the data.

 Collecting and analyzing ground water samples.